madhukard/misc/Questions/README.md

 * Explain how JSONP works (and how it's not really AJAX)

       * JSONP stands for JSON with padding.
       * Under the same origin policy (SOP), JavaScript code loaded from one domain is not allowed to fetch data from another domain.
-However, this restriction does not apply to the <script> tag, which can specify a URL of JavaScript code to load from a remote server in a src attribute.
+However, this restriction does not apply to the ```javascript<script>``` tag, which can specify a URL of JavaScript code to load from a remote server in a src attribute.
       * This was used to work around the SOP limitations by pointing the src to a web service returning dynamically generated JavaScript code (JSONP), instead of JSON data.
       * Because the code is loaded by the <script> tag, it can be normally executed and return the desired data block, thus bypassing SOP.